 To prevent sprains, it is important to have good muscle strength in your body.
 If you have suffered a knee or ankle sprain before, it is important to strengthen the muscles around those effected joints.
 The likelihood of re-spraining these joints increases once you have already had a sprain.
 The reason for this is that the joint is already loose and unstable to a degree.

 There is a lot that can be done to eliminate your joint pain and get you back to an active lifestyle.
-If you have aching or painful joints that are interfering with your life, call Innovative Physical Therapy today for an evaluation.
+If you have aching or painful joints that are interfering with your life, contact Innovative Physical Therapy today for an evaluation.
 See how good life can be pain free!